 Home pricing is a complex subject.
 Here’s how we answer the most common question.

-A question we get from many potential clients is “what is the per-square-foot cost of your homes?”
+So, how much does it cost to build a custom home in Durango, Colorado?
+A question we get from many potential clients is, “what is the per-square-foot cost of your homes?”
 Some clients arrive at our office armed with numbers gleaned from internet articles.
 Others quote realtors who appraise and advertise houses by the square foot.

 Designing and building custom homes is different.
 While we at Kogan Builders rely on proven, scientific management systems to finish a home on time and budget, such as our online communications system, creating an accurate budget is as much craft as science.
 No responsible builder will quote a per-square-foot price without more information, because doing so would risk misleading the client.

 This is because a custom home is not a product; instead, it’s the physical realization of a particular client’s dream on a specific site.
-Hence our tag line “Desiging your Home, Building your Dream.”
+Hence our tag line “Designing Your Home, Building Your Dream.”
 Because each client’s dream is unique, the only way to estimate the cost of its realization is to ask some follow-up questions.

 Once the assumptions and variable costs have been clarified, we ask for a general overview of the home they’re envisioning.
 Is the floor plan complex or simple?
 Is it a traditional two-story Colonial with a couple of dormers and intricate interior moldings or a modern structure with a flat roof, lots of glass, and minimal trim?
 Our in-house architectural designer and interior designers along with client input play a great role in assisting our management team in determining the overall budget.